-Analysis: As previously noted, the PUD plan provides for internal sidewalks but does not propose sidewalks along SE 73rd Avenue or SE Hwy 42.
+Analysis: As previously noted, the PUD plan provides for internal sidewalks but does not proposed sidewalks along SE 73rd Avenue.
 As previously recommended, a condition of site development will be to provide sidewalks or potentially use a fee-in-lieu option, subject to County Engineer review and approval.
 Staff has reflected these requirements with a previously recommended development condition; as such staff finds the application is consistent with this provision.